gavinshelley3/node-express-react-todo/tutorials/2-Front-End.md

   }
 ```

 We first use `e.preventDefault()` so that the page is not reloaded (the standard browser behavior when submitting a form).
-We then create the ticket, fetch all tickets (which should include the new one), and reset the `name` and `problem` state variables.
-Calling `fetchTickets` will result in a change to the `tickets` state variable.
+We then create the task, fetch all tasks (which should include the new one), and reset the `name` and `problem` state variables.
+Calling `fetchTasks` will result in a change to the `tasks` state variable.
 Changing all three state variables will cause the page to be rendered again, showing the changes.

 ### The rest of the code